 As a result, the rise of everyday brand ambassadors is becoming an important part of marketing campaigns – and not just for startup or grassroots brands.
 While outdoorsmen like Brody Leven or Brendan Leonard have created illustrious careers as brand ambassadors-turned-athletes, their humble beginnings are easily traced back to their social media accounts and a passion to play outside every day.

 Leveraging your biggest fans and creating customer evangelists aid in holding up your brand’s promise in real life.
 You can define all the qualities of your brand and your demographics on paper, but ensuring that your values permeate throughout everything you do – not just what you say – is key.

-Additionally, brand ambassadors can tap into micro communities that you don’t (yet) have access to.
+Additionally, working with brand ambassadors can help you tap into micro-communities that you don’t (yet) have access to.
 It’s often the loyal enthusiasts that have established credibility and authority among their peers.
 You might not have the time or resources to attend all the tradeshows, parties, events and demos you want, but when that culture is part of your ambassador’s life, it doesn’t take much to pique their interest in going on your behalf.

 Who are they?

 You could argue that any employee, customer or social media fan is a brand ambassador – someone who upholds your brand ethics, image and ethos – but a valuable brand ambassador falls within the most dedicated echelon of your target audience.
 They’re loyal enthusiasts who want to champion a brand they love and amplify its presence, and often are willing to do so without being prompted.
 They might not be the ones summiting every 14er in Colorado or spending their off-season in the Southern Hemisphere, but they’re the ones creating content, inspiring people along and embodying your brand’s philosophy on a daily basis.

 So how do you guide a successful brand ambassador program?
 It’s more than just distributing a box of free swag and stickers and hashtagging it on Instagram.